CogComp/zoe/README.md

 ### Run the system

 Currently you can do the following:
-* Run experiment on FIGER test set (randomly sampled as the paper): `python3 main.py figer` (note this usually takes 2 hours)
+* Run experiment on FIGER test set (randomly sampled as the paper): `python3 main.py figer` (takes a few minutes with cache)

-Experiments on much larger datasets are not available yet due to efficiency reasons (see Introduction), but we are working on it.

-However, you can still run on random sentences of your choice.
+We will provide experiments on other datasets soon.

+It's generally an expensive operation to run on new sentences, but you can still do it.
 Please refer to `main.py` to see how you can test on your own data.
-However, note that it usually takes a long time since ELMo processing is a very expensive operation.

 ## Engineering details